 A good succession plan addresses the death, incapacity or retirement of an owner.
 It answers questions now about future ownership and any potential sale so that successors don’t have to scramble during what can be an emotionally traumatic time.

-The key to making any plan work is to clearly communicate it with all stakeholders.
+The key to making any plan work is to communicate it with all stakeholders clearly.
 Allow your children to voice their intentions.
-If there’s an obvious difference between siblings, resolving that conflict needs to be central to your succession plan.
+If there’s an obvious difference between siblings, resolving that conflict needs to be central to your succession plans.

 Perhaps the simplest option, if you have sufficient assets outside your business, is to leave your business only to those heirs who want to be actively involved in running it.
 You can leave assets such as investment securities, real estate or insurance policies to your other heirs.

-Another option is for the heirs who’d like to run the business to buy out the other heirs.
+Another option is for the heirs who want to run the business to buy out the other heirs.
 But they’ll need capital to do that.
 You might buy an insurance policy with proceeds that will be paid to the successor on your death.
 Or, as you near retirement, it may be possible to arrange buyout financing with your company’s current lenders.

 If those solutions aren’t viable, hammer out a temporary compromise between your heirs.
 In a scenario where they are split about selling, the heirs who want to sell might compromise by agreeing to hold off for a specified period.
 That would give the other heirs time to amass capital to buy their relatives out or find a new co-owner, such as a private equity investor.

 For a family-owned business, the family should indeed come first.
 To ensure that your children or other relatives won’t squabble over the company after your death, make a succession plan that will accommodate all your heirs’ wishes.
 We can assist, including helping you divide your assets fairly and anticipating the applicable income and estate tax issues.
 Contact us today.